 Pesticides are regulated by the Pest Management Regulatory Agency (PMRA), the branch of Health Canada that administers the Pest Control Products Act on behalf of the Minister of Health.

 To encourage the judicious use of pesticides, we promote various methods to effectively control pests and prevent infestations.
 In order to reduce or eliminate the need for pesticide use, you can:

 If you choose to use pesticides, be sure to read the label and follow the use instructions.

-Consult the For The Public section to find out how to effectively control common household and garden pests, use your swimming pool and spa, maintain a healthy lawn and understand your role and governments' roles in mosquito control programs.
+Consult the Healthy Canadians website to find out how to use pesticides safely, effectively control common household and garden pests, clean your swimming pool and spa, maintain a healthy lawn and obtain more information on insect repellents.

 In this topic

 We invite you to consult our fact sheets that describe our role, regulations, partnerships and other related topics.